LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 #.
 Make sure you can do everything that you just completed in the lab.

 #.
 Can you make a new program variant print out two separate lines?

 #.
+Go beyond the minimal tools introductions in the lab and see appendices
+   :ref:`commandline` and :ref:`jedit`.

+#.
 See whether you can get a head start on :ref:`lab-division`.